SmartPhone / Tablet / Mobile Device Support

 iPod / iPhone

-Instructions are available for connecting iPod Touch or iPhone to UC's wireless network.
-We also have instructions for using email via these devices.
-Devices must have the most current apple software version.
+Instructions are available for iOS based devices to setup your UC email account.
+Devices must have the most current software version.

 Android Based Smart Phones and Tablets